PDP-10/its/CONTRIBUTING.md

 - Initially, we try to stay close to the "Public ITS" distribution.

-- A pull request should adress one, and only one, concern.
+- A pull request should address one, and only one, concern.
 For example, adding a program or bug fix.

 - Individual commits within a pull request should consist of atomic